 TONNY PHUAY YONG CHOON joined Excelpoint Technology Ltd. on 15 May 1996.
-He was appointed Executive Director on 28 September 2016 and was re-elected on 5 April 2017.
+He was appointed Executive Director on 28 September 2016 and was re-appointed on 1 June 2020.
 He oversees the Group's sales, businesses and operations in Southeast Asia, India, Australia and New Zealand.